biobakery/anpan/README.md

 the `build_vignettes = TRUE` argument in the `install_github()` command,
 at which point you can view the vignette with `vignette("anpan_tutorial", package = 'anpan')`.
-There is also a static version of the tutorial available on [the biobakery wiki GitHub page](https://github.com/biobakery/biobakery/wiki/anpan-tutorial).
+There is also a static (and probably not perfectly up-to-date) version of the tutorial available on [the biobakery wiki GitHub page](https://github.com/biobakery/biobakery/wiki/anpan-tutorial).

 ## Example - element testing